dovellous/mambos-software-developer-test/README.md

 To test prospective candidates for a software engineering position, you can give them a take-home test that requires them to deliver a working prototype of a Online Ordering Platform using React.js.
 Here are some instructions and guidelines for the test:

-1. **Duration**: The test should take 4 days to complete, allowing candidates to demonstrate their skills and commitment to the project.
+1. **Duration**: The test should take 48hours to complete, allowing candidates to demonstrate their skills and commitment to the project.

 2. **Requirements**: The prototype should be a multi-page web / mobile application built using React.js, showcasing the candidate's understanding of web development technologies and their ability to work with a popular JavaScript framework.